Liu Jinru

-Liu Jinru (刘津茹 (Liú Jīnrú); born October 13, 2000, Guangdong) is a Chinese artistic gymnast.
+Liu Jinru (刘津茹 (Liú Jīnrú); born October 13, 2000, in Guangdong) is a Chinese artistic gymnast.
 She is a 2018 World Championships team bronze medalist.

 Career

 Junior

 Liu began training in gymnastics at age seven.
 She became a national team member in 2012.

 Senior

 In 2016, Liu competed at the Cottbus World Challenge Cup, finishing eighth on vault.
 The same year, she finished first on vault and eighth in floor exercise at the Szombathely World Challenge Cup.

 In 2017, Liu was eighth in the all-around at the London World Cup.
 She won gold on vault and in the team competition at the Bangkok Asian Championships.

 In 2018, Liu won team gold at the Jakarta Asian Games, finishing 16th in floor exercise, 22nd on vault and 45th in individual all-around.
 At the Melbourne World Cup, she finished fifth on vault.
 At the Doha World Cup, she was fifth on vault and ninth in floor exercise.
 At the Doha World Championships, she won team bronze - alongside Chen Yile, Liu Tingting, Luo Huan and Zhang Jin - and finished sixth on vault.